A 2Cat-inspired model structure for double categories: Comparison with other model structures on DblCat

 \begin{rmk} By comparing this to our Whitehead theorems (see \cref{subsec:whitehead}), we see that the weak equivalences in the model structure of \cref{prop:trivial} require stricter conditions than double biequivalences.
 Indeed, the units and counits in the statement above are horizontal \emph{strict} natural \emph{isomorphisms}, while in our Whitehead theorems they are horizontal \emph{pseudo} natural \emph{equivalences}.
 This further supports our claim that the weak equivalences in our model structure are a $2$-categorical analogue, and therefore carry more information, than the weak equivalences already present in the literature.
-Indeed, the $2$-category $\DblCat_h$, used to define the weak equivalences of \cref{prop:trivial}, can be promoted to a $3$-category with hom-$2$-categories given by $\bfH[-,-]_\ps$, and this is the setting in which our work takes place. \end{rmk}
+Indeed, the $2$-category $\DblCat_h$, used to define the weak equivalences of \cref{prop:trivial}, can be promoted to a $3$-category with hom $2$-categories given by $\bfH[-,-]_\ps$, and this is the setting in which our work takes place. \end{rmk}

 The last model structure is of a more algebraic flavor.
-Let $T$ be a $2$-monad on a $2\text{-category}$~$\A$.
+Let $T$ be a $2$-monad on a $2$-ca\-te\-gory~$\A$.
 In \cite{LackTriv}, Lack gives a construction of a model structure on the category of $T$-algebras, in which the weak equivalences are the morphisms of $T$-algebras whose underlying morphism in $\A$ is an equivalence.
 In particular, double categories can be seen as the algebras over a $2$-monad on the $2$-category $\Cat(\mathrm{Graph})$ whose objects are the category objects in graphs; see \cite[\S 9]{FPP}.
 This gives the following model structure.

 \begin{prop} There is a model structure on $\DblCat$, called the \emph{algebra model structure}, in which a double functor $F$ is a weak equivalence if and only if its underlying morphism in the $2$-category $\Cat(\mathrm{Graph})$ is an equivalence. \end{prop}